jsb-mids/streamlitapp/README.md

 poetry shell
 ```

+## Step 4 (optional): If you don't have the pickle files downloaded.
+Please download them and add them to a /data folder inside the root directory.

+Link to the pickle files: https://ucbischool.slack.com/archives/C05QVDG4BGF/p1698040389967369

 ## Step 4: Run the code.
 In three separate terminals run the following commands.
 Make sure that you create the poetry virtual env in each terminal firs via the poetry shell command.
 ```bash